Former Phillies MVP Ryan Howard Officially Retires From Baseball

 — Darian Howard (@legenDARIAN_) September 4, 2018

 He averaged about 24 homers a year, and he was still driving in runs, albeit fewer each season as his playing time decreased.
-He became more of an all or nothing type hitter, akin to Dave Kingman in the 70’s and 80’s.
+He became more of an all-or-nothing-type hitter, akin to Dave Kingman in the ’70s and ’80s.
 His plate appearances were primarily strikeouts, with enough homers peppered in to keep him in the lineup.
 He struck out so much, in part because he couldn’t shift his weight as quickly as he did prior to injuries, so pitchers challenged him at the plate more, and they often won.

 Congrats on your retirement, @ryanhoward!
 All the best! pic.twitter.com/gwwKM5oJUB